Chapter 18.12

 1. Every sign shall be maintained in a safe, presentable and good condition, including the replacement of defective parts, painting, repainting, cleaning and other acts required for the maintenance of such sign.

-2. No existing sign shall be altered, moved or relocated unless the sign complies with all other provisions of this section, is altered so as to comply therewith, or obtains a permit from the planning commission in accordance with subdivision 2 of subsection A of this section.
+2. No existing sign shall be altered, moved or relocated unless the sign complies with all other provisions of this section, is altered so as to comply therewith, or obtains a permit from the planning commission in accordance with subsection (A)(2) of this section.

 H. The following signs are prohibited:

-1. Signs which contain statements, words, pictures or other representations which violate Section 311 et seq. of the Penal Code of the State of California;
+1. Signs which contain statements, words, pictures or other representations which violate the state of Cal.
+Pen.
+Code § 311 et seq.;

 2. Signs which contain or are an imitation of an official traffic sign or signal or contain the words "stop," "go," "slow," "caution," "danger," "warning," or similar words, except construction signs and barricades, and except when these words are incorporated in the permanent name of the business;